 Student Research Symposium

-COVID-19 has not stopped us from doing what we do best: providing an intellectually stimulating and engaging set of educational experiences for our students.
+This year’s symposium moved online but COVID-19 did not stop Beloiters from doing what we do best: providing an intellectually stimulating and engaging set of educational experiences for our students.
 One of the ways we showcase the results of those experiences is through the annual student research symposium.
-This year’s symposium has moved online, but with over 40 students participating, the presentations are as rich and varied as ever.

 Chinese: Rivers in Transition